Le36/ROS2Mapper/documentation/diaries/kosti.md

 I also got the nav2-SLAM working together and then started to look into how I'd get self-exploration/mapping to work in ros2.
 Luckily Sami had already found a package that did just that, m-explore.
 This was the first time I had to install and build a package outside the initial ones and there were no issues.
 Lastly, I tried to get these same things working on the physical robot, but the nav2-SLAM doesn't seem to work as well in real physical space as in the simulation.

+# Sprint 2

+I've been looking into the navigation stack (nav2) and its relation with the explorer_lite node in m-explore by examining the topics and the type of data they publish and subscribe to.
+Luckily, while the documentation for ros2 is anemic compared to ros documenation, the architecture is documented in the ros version of the explorer_lite node.
+Unfortunately the navigation stack is ridiculously complicated and explorer_lite, as its name suggests, can only really do one thing out of the box and the parameters it provides don't allow for significant behavioral changes.
+Either we have to change the explorer_lite to some other autonomous path finding node or we have to manually manipulate the topic messages and maybe even the code.

+I've also noticed that jumping straight into Turtlebot, which is a fairly complicated robot without first e.g. creating your own super simple robot with a URDF-file can be a hassle.
+Without understanding the basics of how ros2 can simulate robots and how it interacts with the robot's parts you can waste time on fairly simple issues.